tytydraco/yessleep/out/Every_boyfriend_I_get_is_brutally_dying_Now_I_know_the_truth_about_themand_me.md

 He took slow steps towards me, and kissed my hand.

-I saw the slightest smudge of scarlet, but his eyes were blank.
+I saw the slightest smudge of scarlet in his lip, but his eyes were blank.

 In the corner of my eye, my ‘father’s’ eyes were glittering.

 “Hello, Brianna.”
 Sam said, and I *swore* Now that I was awake, the walls were wolf-whistling.
 Laughing.

-*Ooohhhhhhhhh!”*
+*"Ooooooooooooooo!”*

 My town is a blip on the map.